michaelrausch/Notes/Cpp/Notes/classes.md

 # `const` Member Functions

 If a member function **does not alter any data in the class**, then we may declare it as a `const` member function as follows.
+The `const` means that the method promises not to alter any members of the class

 ```C++
 void mul(int, int) const;
 double get_balance() const;
 ```

 The qualifier `const` is appended to the function prototypes (in both declaration and definition).
-The compiler will generate an error message if such functions try to alter the data values.
+The compiler will generate an error message if such functions try to alter any values using `this`.

 # `const` Objects